The 30 Best Online Master’s in Ministry & Pastoral Leadership Programs

 Affiliated with the United Methodist Church and situated in Winfield, Kansas, near the Oklahoma border, SC offers undergraduate, graduate, and professional degrees on-campus and online.
 The college's online master's degree in Christian leadership focuses on youth ministry in nondenominational, Wesleyan traditions.
 SC's master of arts in specialized ministries requires 30 credits to complete, but transfer students may count credits from prior colleges, the military, or work or life experience.

 SC's courses include introduction to ministry, theology of youth ministry, and faith and formation in developing adults, along with two practicums in specialized ministry.
 Seven courses cover core requirements, and five courses delve into the youth ministry specialization.
 Each course lasts six weeks, which benefits students who want to accelerate their degrees.
 Applicants need a bachelor's degree to receive consideration for admission.

-Founded by Shadow Mountain Community Church near San Diego in El Cajon, California, SCS serves a small community of learners through ministerial education, grounded in the concept of God's inerrant word.
+Affiliated with the Shadow Mountain Community Church near San Diego in El Cajon, California, SCS serves a small community of learners through ministerial education, grounded in the concept of God's inerrant word.
 The seminary's master of arts in Christian ministry equips lay leaders, Christians studying for personal interest, and future M.Div. students with a thorough intellectual grounding in biblical and theological principles.